By a Broken Rites researcher, article updated on 1 February 2017

-According to statements made in the Adelaide District Court, Victor Thomas James Higgs was born in the late 1930s, the youngest of nine children.
+According to statements made in the Adelaide District Court in 2016, Victor Thomas James Higgs was born in the late 1930s, the youngest of nine children.
 After a period of training with the Jesuits, he became a Brother in the Australia-wide Jesuit religious order in 1963, aged in his twenties.
 He later spent three years working at St Ignatius College in Athelstone, Adelaide (1968 to 1970, inclusive, when he was aged around 30).
 He mostly did administrative duties for the school, although he taught some classes (for example, in religious education and in commerce).

 After a complaint by a parent in Adelaide, the Jesuits transferred Brother Higgs to St Ignatius Riverview, Sydney, where he spent ten years.
 The Jesuits kept him as a member of the Jesuit religious order until he retired in Sydney in 2001.